oracle/weblogic-kubernetes-operator/docs-source/content/security/secrets.md

 The operator can expose an external REST HTTPS interface which can be accessed from outside the Kubernetes cluster.
-A Kubernetes `tls secret` is used to hold the certificate(s) and private key.
+A Kubernetes `tls secret` is used to hold the certificates and private key.

 {{% notice info %}}
 For more information, see [Certificates]({{<relref "/security/certificates#additional-reading">}}).